How long does it take to learn Spanish and speak it fluently?

 During your Casual Exposure Time, you immerse yourself in Spanish in a fun way.
 For example, you could:

-- Watch TV, movies, or videos on YouTube,
+- Watch TV, movies, or videos to learn Spanish on YouTube,

 - Talk with conversation partners, etcetera, or